October 04, 2020

 Time: About 3 hours

-Most fall hikes are worth doing in spring and early summer, but not the 317-foot Vernal Fall, which remains as mesmerizing as can be in the autumn months.
+Most fall hikes are still worth doing in spring and early summer, but not the 317-foot Vernal Fall, which remains as mesmerizing as can be in the autumn months.
 (Check the NPS site for more information in regards to restrictions and transportation in the park before you set out.)

 For the best backpacking in Northern California, continue on the 211-mile John Muir Trail via Yosemite Valley and discover untamed corners of the national park.